vonovak/react-native-theme-control/docs/install.md

 The `mode` values are `'light' | 'dark' | 'userPreference'` ('userPreference') is default.

+Finally, run `npx expo prebuild --clean` and rebuild your iOS and Android projects.

 ## Native files setup:

-There are manual installation steps that need to be performed:

 **Do not do this if you're using the Expo config plugin!**

+There are manual installation steps that need to be performed in vanilla React Native Projects:

 ### Android